a-b365/bone-analysis/readme.md

 ## Usage

 - Run the desired Python module directly from the command line.
-- Upload a document image and click **Process**.
-- The app will display one output at a time:
+- This will display one output at a time:
   - Segmentation: Generates masks for femur and tibia.
   - Contour Expansion: Produces expanded and randomized contours of the masks.
   - Landmark Detection: Identifies medial and lateral tibial landmarks.